Skip to main content

 AffiliationTelephone

-Postdoctoral Research Associate: Capuchin Fellow in the History of Catholicism in the Department of Theology and Religion
+Capuchin Fellow in the History of Catholicism in the Centre for Catholic Studies

 Biography

-I am the Capuchin Fellow in the History of Catholicism at the Centre for Catholic Studies.
-Before this role I had taught at Durham, Northumbria and Sunderland as an Associate Lecturer and had also developed my skills in community engagement and digital design in roles outside of academia.
+I am Assistant Professor (Research) in the History of Catholicism.
+Between 2021 and 2024 I was the postdoctoral Capuchin Fellow in the History of Catholicism at Durham.
+Before this I had taught at Durham, Northumbria and Sunderland as an Associate Lecturer and had also developed my skills in community engagement and widening participation in roles outside of academia.

-I am a Fellow of the Royal Historical Society and an Associate Fellow of the Higher Education Academy.
-I also currently serve on the executive committee of the Catholic Record Society.
+I am a Fellow of the Royal Historical Society and an Associate Fellow of Advance HE.
+I currently serve on the executive committee of the Catholic Record Society.
 Between 2019 and 2023 I served on the committee for The History of Women Religious of Britain and Ireland (H-WRBI).
+I am a Senior Editor for the journal Franciscan Studies and have peer-reviewed articles and books for a number of leading presses.

 My PhD research explored mysticism and mystical experience in both Catholic and Protestant groups in early modern England.
 It has focused on examples of how mysticism encouraged conversation and spiritual collaboration across confessional boundaries in the period.
 This research culminated in my first monograph which was published with Boydell and Brewer in 2019.
-Reviewers have described the work as ‘a ground-breaking study’ (Journal of Ecclesiastical History), as ‘impressive for … its mastery of historical scholarship’ (Seventeenth-Century News), and as ‘well-written and lucidly argued’ (British Catholic History).
+Reviewers described the work as ‘a ground-breaking study’ (Journal of Ecclesiastical History), as ‘impressive for … its mastery of historical scholarship’ (Seventeenth-Century News), and as ‘well-written and lucidly argued’ (British Catholic History).

 Publications